Shechita: Procedure

 The shechita procedure, which must be performed by a shochet, is described in the Yoreh De'ah section of the Shulchan Aruch only as severing the wind pipe and food pipe (trachea and esophagus).
 Nothing is mentioned about veins or arteries.

 However, in practice, as a very long sharp knife is used, in cattle the soft tissues in the neck are sliced through without the knife touching the spinal cord, in the course of which four major blood vessels, two of which transport oxygenated blood to the brain (the carotid arteries) the other two transporting blood back to the heart (jugular veins) are severed.
 The vagus nerve is also cut in this operation.
 With fowl, the same procedure is followed, but a smaller knife is used.

 A special knife of considerable length is used; no undue pressure may be applied to the knife, which must be very sharp.
 The procedure may be performed with the animal either lying on its back (שחיטה מונחת, shechita munachat) or standing (שחיטה מעומדת, shechita me'umedet).

 In the case of fowl (with the exception of large fowl like turkey) the bird is held in the non-dominant hand in such a way that the head is pulled back and the neck exposed, while the cut made with the dominant hand.

 Shechita permit from Rome, 1762.
 Today in the Jewish Museum of Switzerland's collection.

 The procedure is done with the intention of causing a rapid drop in blood pressure in the brain and loss of consciousness, to render the animal insensitive to pain and to exsanguinate in a prompt and precise action.

 It has been suggested that eliminating blood flow through the carotid arteries does not cut blood flow to the brain of a bovine because the brain is also supplied with blood by vertebral arteries, but other authorities note the distinction between severing the carotid versus merely blocking it.

-If one did not sever the entirety of both the trachea and esophagus then an animal may still be considered kosher as long as one severed the majority of the trachea and esophagus (windpipe and food pipe) of a mammal, or the majority of either one of these in the case of birds.
+If the entirety of both the trachea and esophagus are not severed, then an animal may still be considered kosher as long as the majority of the trachea and esophagus were severed (windpipe and food pipe) of a mammal, or the majority of either one of these in the case of birds.
 The cut must be incised with a back-and-forth motion without employing any of the five major prohibited techniques, or various other detailed rules.